curiousest/curiousest.github.io/_drafts/tabum/1-1-1-assimilation.md

 "What?
 Well you're not helping.
 You won't even let me-"

 Eli interrupted, starting again,

-> "-I just consolidated the whole purpose of your life into minutes, but you could barely pay attention for half of it.
+> "-I just consolidated the whole of you into minutes, but you could barely pay attention for half of it.
 What do you think that says about you?
 To me, it says you're not paying attention.
 You're not self-aware.
 But you'll get there.
 In life or in dea-"

 .    getting it.
 Don’t need to happen.